Copyrights 2022/23: Lexzau, Scharbau GmbH & Co. KG, Bremen (Germany). Concept and realization vibrio | Imprint | Privacy | Cookie Settings

 Each party has its own argumentation here.
 While shipper and container packer usually refuse to pay the costs for good reasons, forwarder, carrier as well as container depot/shipowner discuss endlessly about cost allocation.
 Even if the empty container belongs to or is operated by the shipowner and the container depot is paid for by the shipowner, both refuse to share the costs of the misalignment.
 One argument in favor of this is that the truck driver could have rejected the empty container at the time of acceptance at the depot, so that there would not have been a wrong turn.
 Unfortunately, the argumentation is very one-sided.
 Picking up an empty container often takes place on the eve of presentation or early in the morning.
 Accordingly, the assessment of damage is to be carried out by the driver under time pressure in sometimes unfavorable light and weather conditions with legal certainty, which is not feasible in practice and would shift the responsibility unilaterally onto the driver.

 When combining dangerous goods for container loading, the segregation regulations of the IMDG Code must be strictly observed.
 If two or more different dangerous goods are to be loaded into one container, the separation table according to IMDG 7.2.4 is applied as the first step.
-This table contains the dangerous goods classes and the categorization with the indications “X” as well as the numbers 1 to 4.
+This table contains the dangerous goods classes and the categorization with the indication “X” as well as the numbers 1 to 4.
 An important detail: If a dangerous substance possesses an additional subsidiary hazard (single subsidiary hazard label), then this must be taken into account in the separation regulations like a main class.

 Check every detail of the dangerous goods (class and additional label) against each other.
 Each result must yield an “X” for this general feasibility check.
 Any numerical value means that loading together is not possible.
 Values 1 to 4 refer to distances and separations of dangerous goods from each other, which either cannot be observed in everyday transport or would require the acceptance of a competent authority and the shipping company.

-Cross-checking the class against class 4.1 gives us the clue X.
+Cross-checking the class 3 against class 4.1 gives us the clue X.

 Cross-checking a class 3 substance with additional hazard 8 against class 4.1 gives indication 1.

 How do we handle this information?
 As described before, the numerical values 1 to 4 lead to the prohibition of loading together.
 The “X” means “in principle it works”.
-But it must be additionally checked whether the individual goods have other, individual separation requirements.
+But it must be additionally checked whether the individual goods have other, individual segregation requirements.

 UN 1263 PAINT, class 3